TheNewBob/Oparse/README.md

  or an std::vector<T*>, depending on how you prefer the data to be allocated.
 Note that the class or struct provided must implement a method with the signature
  `OpMixedList *GetMapping()` that will be used to map the cfg values to the newly created objects.

+__models__

+Actual model mapping (that is, the automatic binding of values to fields of a class) work based on inheritance.
+You create a class that inherits OpModel, and you pass the mapping for your fields to the base baseclass in your constructor.
+The base class is really just needed for unambiguous identification and contains almost no code, so don't worry about this bogging down your data classes.
+There is no quick factory for OpModel, since you'r generally expected to have an instance ready.

+Models are fully nestable.
+A field of one of your models can be another model, and as long as the key you give it matches the proper BEGIN_ block in the cfg and you map a pointer to your nested instance to it, the binding will work without any further code from your side.

+However, when things get really wild, you might not even _know_ which blocks will be declared in the config.
+Rather, you want to define the propperties of your vessel based on the blocks that are declared.
+For this extreme case, Oparse offers the OpModelFactory, a generic class that will _instantiate_ a model of the passed class and add it to a vector you pass it.
+Kind of similar to what the BlockList does, just that it does it with whole models.
+OpModelFactories can be created with the _ModelFactory<T, U>(vector<U*>) quick factory, in which T is the type of the model to be instantiated, and U is the type of the vector to receive it, so you can use polymorphic models with this.

  ### Validators